Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Contact Information by County

-Body color of the Bowfin is dark olive above with lighter sides and cream-colored belly.
+The body is dark olive above with lighter sides and cream-colored belly.
 The long dorsal fin is dark green with a narrow longitudinal olive-colored band near the top margin and another near the base.
 The males have a dark spot on the caudal fin, bordered with yellow or orange.
 Lower fins are green, vivid as fresh paint, during the breeding season.
 There are 66 to 68 scales in the lateral line.
-The dorsal fin contains 47 to 51 soft rays and the anal fin 9 or 10 rays.
+The dorsal fin has 47 to 51 soft rays and the anal fin 9 or 10 rays.
 The head is more or less flattened on top and the mouth is large.
 The teeth are sharp and strongly set in the jaws.
-Weights of 6 to 8 pounds or more are commonly attained.
+Weights of 6 to 8 pounds or more are commonly reached.

 11 lbs 9 oz; 31.5 in.- Pool 10, Mississippi River, Clayton County, January 1994 - Bill Greten, Blue Grass, Iowa